alpersonalwebsite/learn-typescript/01_2_types-null-undefined-void-never-any-unknown.md

 ```

 ## Void
 For when a function returns nothing.
-For example, logging to the console.
+For example, logging to the console, using the alert() method, etc.

 ```ts
 const sayHi = (name: string): void => {